adamcooke/staytus/README.md

 `admin@example.com` and password `password`.
 You will probably want to go to Settings -> Users and set up your admins.

+## Notifications

+To send emails notifications, you need to run `rake jobs:work` to execute delayed jobs.

 ## Themes

 All themes are stored in the `content/themes` directory.
 You can